Islamic State leader Baghdadi reportedly killed in Syria by U.S. forces

 Despite losing its last significant territory, Islamic State is believed to have sleeper cells around the world, and some fighters operate from the shadows in Syria’s desert and Iraq’s cities.

-Reporting by Ahmed Rasheed, Phil Stewart and Steve Holland; additional reporting by Khalil Ashawi in Syria, Daniel Wallis in Washington, Parisa Hafezi in Dubai; editing by Lincoln Feast and Jason Neely
+Reporting by Ahmed Rasheed and Phil Stewart; additional reporting by Khalil Ashawi in Syria, Daniel Wallis and Steve Holland in Washington, Parisa Hafezi in Dubai, Ahmed Aboulenein in Baghdad and Lisa Barrington; editing by Lincoln Feast and Jason Neely